 The executor of a will is tasked with bringing it to the court to be deemed valid.
 The executor must contact all known creditors, including taxing authorities, and pay all valid debts on behalf of the decedent.

 The probate process has advantages and disadvantages.
-At Marder, Roberson & DeFelice Law Offices, LLC, in Ellington, Connecticut, we help our estate planning clients understand the probate process and whether it is the right option for them to pass their assets on to their loved ones.
+At Marder, Roberson & DeFelice Law Offices, LLC, in Vernon, Connecticut, we help our estate planning clients understand the probate process and whether it is the right option for them to pass their assets on to their loved ones.
 It may be possible to place assets in estate planning tools such as a living trust, so they will pass directly to heirs without going through the probate process.

 We Help Eliminate Delays And Disputes